 Lieutenant Commander Craig Walecki, NZCF

-Lieutenant Commander Walecki joined the Air Training Corps Cadets in Howick as a 13 year old.
-He commissioned as an Officer in 1994 and has been posted to Air Cadet Units including No. 40 (Howick), No. 13 (Napier) and No. 18 (Christchurch) before returning to Auckland in 2013.
+Lieutenant Commander Walecki joined the Air Training Corps cadets in Howick as a 13 year old.
+He commissioned as an Officer in 1994 and has been posted to Air Cadet Squadrons including No. 40 (Howick), No. 13 (Napier) and No. 18 (Christchurch) before returning to Auckland in 2013.

-Secondary roles in the NZ Cadet Forces include Chief Flying Instructor for the Air Training Corps National Aviation Course and the NZCF National Aviation Officer, providing subject matter expertise to the Commandant as required.
+Secondary roles in the NZ Cadet Forces have included Chief Flying Instructor for the Air Training Corps National Aviation Course and the then NZCF National Aviation Officer, providing subject matter expertise to the Commandant as required.

 Initially he was awed by the self-discipline and sense of structure, and found it a worthwhile challenge to grow into the responsibilities and skills required of him.
 In 1992, he commissioned from the ranks and gained management and leadership skills that saw him appointed as Unit Commander.
 During this time he discovered new challenges, and loved seeing others flourish as they grew and developed within the Cadet Forces.
 A major life change saw him leave the New Zealand Cadets Forces to spend time overseas.

 After returning to New Zealand with his family, his passion to support young people to identify and move towards their potential drew him back to Sea Cadets.
-He returned to TS Achilles in 2015 and has recommissioned.
+He returned to TS Achilles in 2015 and was recommissioned into the rank of Lieutenant.
+He was promoted to Lieutenant Commander in 2017.
 He is incredibly proud of his two young boys, and will support their growth through Cadets in the future, should they choose to join.

 He stayed through some rough times at his old unit eventually getting it back on it's feet in late 2011.
 He was Ships Coxswain and Stores NCO for the later part of his time there.
 For the past 4 years he has also helped with the Amokura Dolphins until he left Wellington at the beginning of this year.
 Being at the unit for so long he was lucky enough to have been able to stay at TS Amokura for their 50th Anniversary.